What is 1.18296 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 118296 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 118296 are: 1 2 3 4 6 8 9 12 18 24 31 36 53 62 72 93 106 124 159 186 212 248 279 318 372 424 477 558 636 744 954 1116 1272 1643 1908 2232 3286 3816 4929 6572 9858 13144 14787 19716 29574 39432 59148 118296